pmasani/MP3/README.md

 1. 'content': "the content of the readme file" - no newlines
 1. 'links': [ an array of extracted URLs ]
 1. 'dois': [ an array of extracted DOIs ]
-1. 'bibs': [ an array of extracted bib emtries ] - bonus points
+1. 'bibs': [ an array of extracted bib entries ] - bonus points

 Each line is separately json encoded.
 Output should be in a single file output/netid.json.gz and your source code will be in netid.py (or netid.ipynb if you